 In recent years, non-routine licensing actions have included initial licensing license renewals and extensions, decommissioning plan reviews, license terminations, conversion to low-enriched uranium fuel, power upgrades, and other license changes.
 Routine licensing actions have included program reviews (e.g., emergency preparedness, operator requalification, and security changes).
 The NRC often uses technical assistance from DOE's National Laboratories to supplement NRC staff efforts in conducting the high number of complex reviews required by the licensees.

 In addition Program Management includes the review and coordination of all inspection, enforcement and allegation activities for their assigned licensees.

 The Program Management staff is currently focused on performing license renewal reviews, updating regulatory guides that are applicable to research and test reactor, and work related to the rulemaking associated with fingerprinting for unescorted access to the research and test reactors facilities.
 The Current & Upcoming Activities page provides detailed status of these and other activities currently within Program Management.

-- Research and Test Reactors and assigned Project Managers
+- Project Manager Assignments for Research and Test Reactors

 - Research and Test Reactors Currently Being Evaluated for License Renewal

 - Description of responsibilities to coordinate Enforcement and Allegations